jyotijangid/Kubernetes/09_storage/PV.md

-ttach Volume to POD just like we attach Vol to Containers in Docker.
+attach Volume to POD just like we attach Vol to Containers in Docker.

 VOLUMES:
 ```